-Julian Assange Has Slammed Obama Administration Over ‘Dramatic Response’ to WikiLeaks Revelations [Video]
+Julian Assange Slams Obama Administration Over ‘Dramatic Response’ To WikiLeaks Revelations [Video]

 — Fox News (@FoxNews) January 3, 2017

-When Julian Assange spoke with Sean Hannity, he also criticized the Obama administration for their “dramatic response” to claims of hacking of the Democratic National Committee’s emails, as the Washington Examiner note.
+When Julian Assange spoke with Sean Hannity, he also criticized the Obama administration for their “dramatic response” to claims of hacking of the Democratic National Committee’s emails, as the Washington Examiner notes.
 Assange told Hannity that Obama is “trying to say that President-elect Trump is not a legitimate president.”

 Julian Assange told Sean Hannity that President Obama has not been completely honest with American citizens about the role of Russia and WikiLeaks in the leaked emails of the DNC.